 Mental Health Awareness Week – Monday 9 May to Sunday 15 May 2022

-Loneliness affects millions of people in the UK every year and is a key driver of poor mental health.
-The Foundation’s Mental Health in the Pandemic research has found that loneliness has been exacerbated by the Covid pandemic.
-The Foundation has been tracking loneliness levels in the UK during the pandemic and found the experience has been much higher with devastating impact.
+Loneliness affects millions of people in the UK every year and is a significant factor of poor mental health.
+The Foundation’s Mental Health in the Pandemic research has found that loneliness has been exacerbated by the coronavirus pandemic.
+The Foundation has been tracking loneliness levels in the UK during the pandemic and found the experience has been much higher with devastating effects.
 Loneliness has been an important factor contributing to higher levels of distress, resulting from people’s sense of isolation and reduced ability to connect with others.
 Further polling also found that loneliness was one of the leading issues that the public felt needed to be addressed.

 The Mental Health Foundation has set the theme, organised and hosted Mental Health Awareness Week for the last 22 years, during which time the event has grown to become one of the biggest awareness weeks across the UK and globally.
 Further details will be released in the run-up to the Week in early 2022.